Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Splitting zeros and connected sums

 \paragraph{\bf Connected components of strata.} Most strata in $\Om\cM_g$ are connected.
-However, in general, strata can have up to $3$ connected components, which are classified by hyperellipticity and the parity of an associated spin structure.
-We briefly recall their classification from \cite{KZ:components}.
+However, strata can have up to $3$ connected components, which are classified by hyperellipticity and the parity of a spin structure.
+We recall their classification from \cite{KZ:components}, and we refer to \cite{KZ:components} and the references therein for further details.